 About John GENNARO devlin

-From 2015-2018 Devlin apprenticed with some of the world’s best conductors, soloists, and orchestras while based in Washington, D.C.
-During that period, he was the exclusive Cover Conductor for the National Symphony Orchestra, where he served as assistant to world-renowned Music Directors Christoph Eschenbach and Gianandrea Noseda, accompanying the NSO on its historic 2018 tour of Russia.
-He served concurrently as the Assistant Conductor of the Princeton Symphony Orchestra in New Jersey, working alongside Music Director Rossen Milanov.
+From 2015 to 2018, Devlin served as the National Symphony Orchestra’s exclusive Cover Conductor, assisting Music Directors Christoph Eschenbach and Gianandrea Noseda, as well as the orchestra’s distinguished guest conductors.
+He accompanied the NSO on its historic 2018 tour of Russia.
+Devlin served concurrently as Assistant Conductor of the Princeton Symphony Orchestra, working alongside Music Director Rossen Milanov.

-John Gennaro Devlin is an American conductor of Italian and Irish heritage.
-He completed his master’s and doctoral degrees in orchestral conducting under the tutelage of James Ross at the University of Maryland School of Music.
-As an undergraduate student, Devlin attended Emory University as a Robert W. Woodruff Scholar, graduating summa cum laude with a double major in Clarinet Performance and Latin.
-Devlin has also benefitted enormously from his time as a member of the New York Youth Symphony, at the Boston University Tanglewood Institute, and at the Pierre Monteux School.
-His professional career has been shaped by his time as an assistant to conductors Gianandrea Noseda, Christoph Eschenbach, Rossen Milanov, and Victoria Gau.
+Devlin completed his master’s and doctoral degrees in orchestral conducting under the tutelage of James Ross at the University of Maryland School of Music.
+At Emory University, he was a Robert W. Woodruff Scholar and Beinecke Scholar, graduating summa cum laude with a double major in Clarinet Performance and Latin.
+His formative musical experiences included the New York Youth Symphony, the Boston University Tanglewood Institute, and the Pierre Monteux School.
+Devlin divides his time between New York City and Wheeling, West Virginia, with his wife, Camille Cintrón Devlin, and their beloved dog, Arya.

 Contact